PatrickKish1/pulsetrade/README.md

 - **Spectral**: Enhances risk assessment by analyzing user creditworthiness for trading decisions.
 - **Citrea**: Manages complex workflows, ensuring AI and user actions are synchronized effectively.
 - **Koii**: Facilitates decentralized content validation and distribution for learning modules and rewards with platform tokens.
-- **StarkNet**: Offers scalable and secure Layer 2 solutions for faster blockchain interactions and transaction finality.
+- **StarkNet**: Offers scalable and secure Layer 2 solutions for faster blockchain interactions, supporting smart contracts for specific services like profit sharing.

 ### **Frontend**

-- **React**: For building a responsive and dynamic user interface.
+- **Next.js**: For building a responsive and dynamic user interface.
 - **Chart.js**: For visualizing trade data and performance metrics.
 - **Tailwind CSS**: For a consistent and modern design system.